DinoVukelic/New-Graph-for-Data-Extraction/README.md

                     GoTo SkipColumn
                 End If

-                ' Skip invalid time values
+                ' Skip invalid or empty time values
-                If IsEmpty(timeValue) Or Not IsNumeric(timeValue) And Not IsDate(timeValue) Then
+                If IsEmpty(timeValue) Or Not IsDate(timeValue) Then
                     Debug.Print "Skipping column " & i & " due to invalid or empty time value: " & timeValue
                     GoTo SkipColumn
                 End If